astromechza/prompt/README.md

 - Shows execution time of the previous command
 - Shows Git branch and status of working tree
 - Shows active Python virtualenv name if there is one
+- Adds a coloured, trailing '%' to the previous output if it didn't add a newline

 ## How to install